volcengine/terraform-provider-volcengine/website/docs/r/ecs_instance.html.markdown

 * `password` - (Optional) The password of ECS instance.
 * `period` - (Optional) The period of ECS instance.Only effective when instance_charge_type is PrePaid.
 Default is 12.
 Unit is Month.
 * `secondary_network_interfaces` - (Optional) The secondary networkInterface detail collection of ECS instance.
 * `security_enhancement_strategy` - (Optional, ForceNew) The security enhancement strategy of ECS instance.
 The value can be Active or InActive.
-Default is Active.
+Default is Active.When importing resources, this attribute will not be imported.
+If this attribute is set, please use lifecycle and ignore_changes ignore changes in fields.
 * `user_data` - (Optional) The user data of ECS instance.
 * `zone_id` - (Optional, ForceNew) The available zone ID of ECS instance.